department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea.md

 **You must have served in one or both of these places:**
 - Vietnam (including aboard a ship on the inland waterways) for any length of time between January 9, 1962, and May 7, 1975, **or**
-- The Korean demilitarized zone for any length of time between April 1, 1968, and August 31, 1971
+- The Korean Demilitarized Zone for any length of time between April 1, 1968, and August 31, 1971

 [See a list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/)